 While the term gig-economy can be traced back to 1915 when jazz musicians coined the term “gig” to refer to performances.
 The terminology now means something entirely different.
 Since 2009, the term has been used to describe a very modern concept of work.
 We at the Zed Network work in the financial sector and have been closely observing its effect in the domestic and world economy in general for quite some time now.
 So we thought we should put our research and observations out there in public to aid you in further understanding this very modern concept.

-The effects of the gig economy are felt throughout the financial sector.
+According to Zed Founder and entrepreneur Alan Safahi, the effects of the gig economy are felt throughout the financial sector.
 Gig economy workers are considered as the driving force behind the fast-tracking of payment modernization.
 So what is it?
 Why is it such a big deal?
 Well, that’s what we will talk about in the following passages.
 By the end of this article, our goal is to provide you pertinent information about the gig economy.
 So let’s dive in and check out this modern concept that took root in the last decade.

 What Is The Gig Economy?